zzzprojects/Eval-SQL.NET/README.md

 **<a href="http://sqlfiddle.com/#!18/92200/2" target="_blank">Try it online</a>**

 ## Replace xp_cmdshell with restrictive alternative
-_Avoid enabling xp_cmdshell and compromising your SQL Server and use instead a more restrictive solution._
+_Avoid enabling xp_cmdshell and compromising your SQL Server and use a more restrictive solution instead._
 - Impersonate Context
 - Improve maintainability
 - Improve readability